LlmDl/SponsorPlugins/TownyCaptureSites.md

 You can view information about a specific CaptureSite using the `/t [SiteName]` command.

-CaptureSites can have a required TownLevel.
-By default they do not, but if the admin has set a required TownLevel via `/ta capturesites gui`, then in order for a town to initiate a capture battle, their town must meet the level requirement.
-If a defending town has their TownLevel drop below the requirement they will not receive the rewards, and they will award a no-contest win if another town attempts to capture the site.
+CaptureSites can have a required minimum and maximum TownLevel.
+By default they do not, but if the admin has set a required min or max TownLevels via `/ta capturesites gui`, then in order for a town to initiate a capture battle, their town must be within the min and max settings.
+If a defending town has their TownLevel drop above or below the requirement they will not receive the rewards, and they will award a no-contest win if another town attempts to capture the site.

 After a Town captures a CaptureSite (either via a battle, or no-contest,) there is a configurable cooldown before the CaptureSite can be captured again.
 When a cooldown ends there is a global announcement.